John Ott

 hagiography and the cult of saints; social and religious minorities, religious dissent, authority; medieval Iberia.

-He is the editor, with Anna Trumbore Jones, of The Bishop Reformed: Studies of Episcopal Power and Culture in the Central Middle Ages (Aldershot, 2007); with Trpimir Vedris, of Saintly Bishops and Bishops' Saints (Hagiotheca, 2012); with Radislaw Kotecki and Jacek Maciejewski of Between Sword and Prayer: Warfare and Clergy in Cultural Perspective (Leiden, 2017); and the author of Bishops, Authority and Community in Northwestern Europe, c.1050-1150 (Cambridge, Eng.: Cambridge University Press, 2015), as well as various articles and reviews on bishops, canon law, and episcopal office in northern France.
-With a colleague, he is currently working on a source reader on the medieval secular clergy between c.900-1200.
+John Ott is the author of Bishops, Authority and Community in Northwestern Europe, c.1050-1150 (Cambridge, Eng.: Cambridge University Press, 2015), and, with Anna Trumbore Jones, of The Medieval Clergy, 800-1250: A Sourcebook (Toronto: PIMS, 2024).
+He is also the editor, with Anna Trumbore Jones, of The Bishop Reformed: Studies of Episcopal Power and Culture in the Central Middle Ages (Ashgate, Aldershot, 2007); with Trpimir Vedris, of Saintly Bishops and Bishops' Saints (Hagiotheca, 2012); and with Radislaw Kotecki and Jacek Maciejewski of Between Sword and Prayer: Warfare and Clergy in Cultural Perspective (Leiden, 2017), and has authored various articles on bishops, canon law, and episcopal office in eleventh- and twelfth-century northern France.
+He is currently at work on two projects: a monograph on ecclesiastical reform in the archdiocese of Reims and a study of the Collectio Sinemuriensis, a handbook of canon law from around 1100.

 Courses taught: